mihkeluutar/simplex-practical-experiments/README.md

 This codebase supplements my thesis by the same name.
 It has the necessary functions for running three practical experiments on the performance of the Simplex Method based on input distributions.

+## Running the Code

+The experiments were tested to work with ```Python 3.10.13``` and have not been verified to run on other versions.
+However they should still run as the necessary packages are quite basic (Matplotlib, Numpy).

 ## Structure of the Codebase

 ### Cool Bits